ControlzEx/ControlzEx/Wiki/ThemeManager.md

 ﻿# ThemeManager

+> **Please Note:** All code surrounded by `[ ]` needs to be replaced with the correct value by you.

 ## What is the ThemeManager
 The `ThemeManager` provides several options to provide Themes for your application or control library.
-For example [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) use it to provide different themes to the user.
+For example [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and [Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) uses it to provide different themes to the user.

 In the following sections the usage will be described by the sample usage at [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).

 ## Create build in Themes

 ### Using the XamlColorSchemeGenerator
 You can provide build in themes in your `App` or `Controls Library` by running the [XamlColorSchemeGenerator](https://github.com/batzen/XamlColorSchemeGenerator) while building or via command line.
-For detailed information about the usage please visit the [XamlColorSchemeGenerator site](https://github.com/batzen/XamlColorSchemeGenerator).
+For detailed information about the usage, please visit the [XamlColorSchemeGenerator site](https://github.com/batzen/XamlColorSchemeGenerator).

 ### Providing ResourceDicitionaries
 You may also provide a custom `ResourceDicitionary` with all the needed Resources.